apache/sedona/docs/api/sql/Raster-writer.md

 !!!note
 	Sedona writers are available in Scala, Java and Python and have the same APIs.

-## Write RasterUDT to raster files
+## Write Raster DataFrame to raster files

-To write a Sedona Raster DataFrame to raster files, you need to first convert the RasterUDT to a binary DataFrame and then write it to raster files using Sedona's built-in `raster` data source.
+To write a Sedona Raster DataFrame to raster files, you need to (1) first convert the Raster DataFrame to a binary DataFrame using `RS_AsXXX` functions and (2) then write the binary DataFrame to raster files using Sedona's built-in `raster` data source.

-### Write RasterUDT to a binary DataFrame
+### Write raster DataFrame to a binary DataFrame

-You can use the following RS output functions to convert a RasterUDT to a binary DataFrame.
+You can use the following RS output functions (`RS_AsXXX`) to convert a Raster DataFrame to a binary DataFrame.
+Generally the output format of a raster can be different from the original input format.
+For example, you can use `RS_FromGeoTiff` to create rasters and save them using `RS_AsArcInfoAsciiGrid`.

 #### RS_AsGeoTiff

-Introduction: Returns a binary DataFrame from a RasterUDT.
-Each RasterUDT object in the resulting DataFrame is a GeoTiff image in binary format.
+Introduction: Returns a binary DataFrame from a Raster DataFrame.
+Each raster object in the resulting DataFrame is a GeoTiff image in binary format.

 Since: `v1.4.1`